PetCaseFinder

 Plain-English summary

-A Yorkshire terrier was brought to the vet because it was displaying unusual behavior, often raising its head and staring at the ceiling or sky, which is sometimes referred to as "star gazing."
-The vet found that the dog had erosive gastritis (inflammation of the stomach lining) along with reflux esophagitis (inflammation of the esophagus due to stomach acid).
-After treating these stomach issues, the dog's strange behavior went away, indicating that the two were likely connected.
+A Yorkshire terrier was brought in because it was displaying unusual "star gazing" behavior, where it would raise its head and stare at the ceiling or sky.
+The vet diagnosed erosive gastritis (inflammation of the stomach lining) along with reflux esophagitis (inflammation of the esophagus).
+After treating these gastrointestinal issues, the dog's strange behavior resolved, indicating that the two were connected.

 Abstract